CosmicMind/Graph/README.md

 ## Welcome to Graph

-Graph is a CoreData framework written in Swift.
-It's designed to simplify the complexities when working with CoreData while providing a seamless data-driven architecture.
+Graph is a data-driven framework that allows engineers to easily model data in a meaningful way.

+Graph's architecture is designed for beginners and professionals.
+Its robust API requires no setup and is ready for the simplest and most extensive applications.

 ## Features